tsgates/arch-wiki-markdown/wiki/Dell_XPS_M1330.md

 As of today, the device manufacturer is SGS Thomson Microelectronics (you can check with a lsusb).
 Install it using ThinkFinger.

-If you can't get thinkfinger going, try fprint
+If you can't get thinkfinger going, try fprint.

-Install fprint.

-Add yourself to the scanner group

-     # gpasswd -a username scanner

-Enroll your finger print

-     $ sudo pam_fprint_enroll

-If you want to use your fingerprint with sudo, edit the PAM config file for sudo, /etc/pam.d/sudo, as follows:

-    auth    sufficient    pam_fprint.so
-    auth    required    pam_unix.so try_first_pass nullok_secure
-    auth    required    pam_nologin.so

-When you do something with sudo, it should ask you to swipe your finger

 Network
 -------